Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Real-World Demonstrations in Indoor Cluttered and Outdoor Unstructured Environments

 \subsection{Outdoor Unstructured Environment}

-We further test our system in two types of outdoor environments shown in Fig.~\ref{fig:elevation-rich-exp} and Fig.~\ref{fig:trail}.
-These environments are used to test our method's performance in more complex and unstructured environments.
+We further test our system in two outdoor environments shown in Fig.~\ref{fig:elevation-rich-exp} and Fig.~\ref{fig:trail}.
+These environments contain unstructured terrains and irregular obstacles that introduce not only challenges in generating the obstacle-avoidance behavior but also difficulties in maintaining the robot's stable motions while traversing uneven/rough surfaces.